Council, Alaska

-Council (Inupiaq: Kaułiq or Akauchak) is an abandoned townsite in the Nome Census Area in the U.S. state of Alaska.
+Council (Inupiaq: Kaułiq or Akauchak) is a townsite in the Nome Census Area in the U.S. state of Alaska.
 It has a population of zero as of the 2000 and 2010 U.S. Censuses.

 Geography

 Council is located at about 64°53′42″N 163°40′35″W, about 57 miles east by northeast of Nome.
 It is located on the banks of the Niukluk River on the central Seward Peninsula.

 History

+Council is the ancestral homelands of Ayasaaġiaġmiut, Iġałuiŋmiut, Iġniqtaġmiut, and Qawiaraġmiut--Inupiat peoples who originate around the Niukluk River, a tributary of Fish River, and surrounding areas in the Seward Peninsula region.
+Council is a portion of the Tribe’s traditional territory, where Inupiaq lifeways included sites for villages, homes, camps, fishing, hunting, gathering, graves, and seasonal homes as people migrated with the fish and animals.